 - DroneDeploy offers powerful cloud-based drone software that’s compatible with any drone.
 It allows you to map and create 3D models and analyze and share the data right from your device.

 - PrecisionMapper was created by Precision Hawk, and automatically processes aerial data into 2D and 3D products.
 One noteworthy feature of this software is that it’s now free (it previously cost up to $450 a month for a plan with unlimited data storage).
 For those of you trying to grow your own solopreneur operation, this might be a good budget-conscious option.

 - SiteScan is 3D Robotics’ flagship data processing platform.
-It enables pilots to quickly generate a survey of any site quickly and cost effectively.
-With a few taps on a tablet, any pilot can generate orthophotos, point clouds, and meshes, which can be used to build design surfaces and contours.
+It enables pilots to quickly generate a survey of any site quickly and cost-effectively.
+With a few taps on a tablet, any pilot can generate orthophotos, point clouds, and meshes to build design surfaces and contours.

 Looking for flight ops management software?
-Here are some of the best in the business:
+Here are our top pics:

 - Kittyhawk is a one-stop shop for flying, logging, and coordinating UAV operations.
 They have a strong focus on providing value for their pilots, which manifests in the usability of their platform and the fact that they allow for unlimited logging of hours.